storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/lifecycle.md

 Even a pure function invocation needs to have at least some *execution state* -- the current state of evaluating the expression that defines that function.
-Due to the fact that this state is *hidden* from the caller and cannot be observed, a pure function invocation is considered *stateless* in functional languages.
+Due to the fact that this state is *hidden* from the caller and cannot be observed, a pure function invocation can be considered *stateless* in functional languages.

 Similar to a subroutine invocation, a coroutine invocation (i.e. a frame) also has its respective execution state.